-17 WARNING: SUNSHADE STOWAGE P/N: 5450054 Location: Underside of port hardtop Excessive wind may cause damage or injury while the sunshade is deployed.
+17 WARNING: SUNSHADE STOWAGE P/N: 5450054 Location: Underside of port hardtop A WARNING Excessive wind may cause damage or injury while the sunshade is deployed.
 The sunshade should be stowed in the hardtop when running above idle speeds or while in windy conditions.
-5450054 18 WARNING: HARDTOP P/N: 5453160 Location: Underside of port hardtop Hardtop is not a weather deck.
+18 WARNING: HARDTOP P/N: 5453160 Location: Underside of port hardtop A WARNING Hardtop is not a weather deck.
 Falling from hardtop can result in serious injury or death.
 Stay off hardtop.
-19 WARNING: FUEL VAPORS P/N: 5455950 Location: Ski locker and mid-cockpit floor storage hatches Fuel vapors are a fire and explosion hazard.
+19 WARNING: FUEL VAPORS P/N: 5455950 Location: Centerline ski storage compartment; mechanical space EXAMPLA STATE Fuel vapors are a fire and explosion hazard.
 To avoid injury or death, do not store gasoline or petrol or flammable liquids in any fishbox, storage or bilge access compartments.
-5455950 20 WARNING: DO NOT DRILL P/N: 5400081 Location: Mechanical space bulkheads Do Not Drill Into This Bulkhead 21 WARNING: GRILL SHOCK AND FIRE P/N: 5455680 Location: Underside of grill lid AL WARNING HOT SURFACE MAY CAUSE SEVERE BURNS DO NOT OPERATE GRIL, WHILE BOAT IS UNDERWAY ALLOW GRILL TO COOL BEFORE CLOSING LID 22 WARNING: HAZARDOUS VOLTAGE P/N: 5451110 Location: Port shore power cord outlet Hazardova virtuage.
-Clas Mode, Durch or General Brazillo.
-Part of Stock, Durch or General Brazillo.
-Part of Stock of 23 WARNING: CLOSE HELM BEFORE STARTING P/N: 5452510 Location: Helm UNDER NO CIRCUMSTANCES SHOULD THE HELM BE OPENED WHEN THE ENIGNES ARE RUNNING.
-IT IS POSSIBLETO ENGAGE THE ENGINES AND SHIFT INTO GEAR AND/OR ADVANCE THROTTLE CONTROLS AS THE HELM IS OPENING.
-THIS COULD RESULT IN LOSS OF CONTROL, AND/OR PERSONAL INJURY, ALWAYS MAKE SURE THE HELM IS CLOSED AND PROPERLY LATCHED BEFORE STARTING THE ENGINES.
-24 TAG: CALIFORNIA PROP 65 P/N: 9253280 Location: Steering Wheel A WARNINGS A rest water of organization and are the control of th
+5455950 20 WARNING: DO NOT DRILL P/N: 5400081 Location: Mechanical space WARNING Do Not Drill Into This Bulkhead 21 N/A 22 WARNING: HAZARDOUS VOLTAGE P/N: 5451110 Location: Shore power cord outlet Warnening Reardour voltage Can shock how for Graves death.
+Py A7 Main Stutzlege) of position shore power connection; To make shore power connection; To damma shore power connection; Do not change shore power connection; Do not change shore power Connection; 23 WARNING: CLOSE HELM BEFORE STARTING P/N: 5452510 Location: Helm WARNING UNDER NO CIRCUMSTANCES SHOULD THE HELM BE OPENED WHEN THE ENGINES ARE RUNNING.
+IT IS POSSIBLE TO ENGAGE THE ENGINES ANTE INTENT OF GAR AND/OR ADVANCE THROTTLE CONTROLS AS THE HELM IS OPENING.
+THIS COULD RESULT IN LOSS OF CONTROL, AND/OR PERSONALI INJURY: ALWAYS MAKE SURE THE HELM IS CLOSED AND PROPERLY LATCHED BEFORE STARTING THE ENGINES.
+24 TAG: CALIFORNIA PROP 65 P/N: 9253280 Location: Steering wheel AVARABLE CONTRACT ON THE AVARABLE AVARABALE AVARABLE AVARABLE AVARABLE AVARABLE AVARABLE AVARABLE AVARABLE